brittpinder/ios-reference/swift/memory-management/README.md

 #### Unowned References

 Like a weak reference, an *unowned reference*, (indicated with the `unowned` keyword) doesn’t keep a strong hold on the instance it refers to.
-Unlike a weak reference, however, an unowned reference should be used when the other instance has the same lifetime or a longer lifetime.
-Since unowned references point to objects that are expected to outlive the instances referring to them, **unowned references are expected to always have a value**.
-This means that unowned references don't have to be optional and ARC will never set an unowned reference to nil.
-However, if an instance does happen to be deallocated and you try to access it using an unowned reference, you'll get a runtime error.
+Unlike a weak reference, however, when the referenced instance is deallocated, there is no system in place to notify an unowned reference that this has happened, meaning that you can end up with a dangling pointer (and a crash if you try to use it).
+For this reason, an unowned reference should only be used when the other instance has the same or a longer lifetime.

+Unowned references can either be optional or non-optional.
+Either way, **they are expected to always hold a value** (either a reference to a valid object or `nil` if it is optional) and it is up to you to ensure this.
+If you are using an optional unowned reference, it is important to remember that unlike a weak reference, it will not have its value set to `nil` when the referenced instance is deallocated.

 In the following example, a customer may or may not have a credit card, but a credit card will always be associated with a customer.
 The `person` reference should always outlive any instance of `CreditCard`, so we can mark the reference as `unowned`: